EnableX/Multiparty-Audio-Chat-Open-Source-NodeJS-Application/README.md

 #### 3.1.3 Configure

-Before you can run this application by hosting it locally you need to customize `server/vcxconfig.js` to meet your needs:
+Before you can run this application, you need to customize `server/vcxconfig.js` to meet project needs:
 ```javascript
   vcxconfig.SERViCE = {
     name: "EnableX Sample Web App",     // Name of the Application [Change optional]